ubco-cmps/cosc122_course/class/links.md

 ## Labs

 We are using GitHub Classroom to deliver the labs for this course.
-You will first need to create a GitHub account, and then you can accept each lab Once the lab is ready, the link wil become active, and you will be able to accept the lab in your GitHub.com account.
+You will first need to create a GitHub account, and then you can accept each lab.
+Once the lab is ready, the link will become active, and you will be able to accept the lab into your GitHub.com account.
+This is the most efficient way to deliver instructions (and code!) to you.

 Once you click the link, a repository will automatically be created for you with some starter code.
 You can then work on the lab, make commits, and push them to GitHub as often as you please.